PBR/QTM/README.md

 ARGUMENTS
 =========
-  FILE		List of full-text articles from Europe PMC (one PMCID per line).
+  FILE				List of full-text articles from Europe PMC.
+				Enter one PMCID per line.

 OPTIONS
 =======